mtho-ngoza/mzansigig/README.md

 ---

-## 🎯 Why "KasiGig"?
+## 🎯 Why "MzansiGig"?

-**Kasi** (from Afrikaans "lokasie") is South African slang for "township" - representing community, authenticity, and home.
-It's where most of our target users live and work.
+**Mzansi** is South African slang for South Africa itself - representing unity, national pride, and belonging to ALL South Africans.
+It's who we are as a nation.

 **The name signals:**
-- 🏘️ **Township roots** - We're built FOR the kasi, BY people who understand it
+- 🇿🇦 **All of Mzansi** - We're built FOR all South Africans, from townships to cities
-- 🤝 **Cultural authenticity** - Not another corporate platform, but a community solution
-- 💪 **Empowerment** - From informal work in the kasi to building a career path
+- 🤝 **Unity & Connection** - Connecting workers and opportunities across the entire nation
+- 💪 **Empowerment for All** - Creating pathways to income for everyone, everywhere
-- 🇿🇦 **Proudly South African** - Local slang that resonates with our community
+- 🔥 **Proudly South African** - Local slang that resonates with everyone in Mzansi
+- ⚡ **Work Starts Here** - Making it simple for anyone in SA to find work or hire workers

 ---